sourcegraph/tour-de-source/TypeScript_ESLint.snb.md

 This anti-pattern is quite widespread, because it feels intuitive to use the for-in syntax to traverse an array.
 Doing so, however, may visit the array elements out-of-order.
 Instead `array.forEach` is recommended.

-As an entrypoint into the code, let's dive into the definition of this rule:
+Let's dive into the definition of this rule:

 https://sourcegraph.com/github.com/typescript-eslint/typescript-eslint/-/blob/packages/eslint-plugin/src/rules/no-for-in-array.ts